scania-digital-design-system/tegel/packages/core/src/components/popover-menu/readme.md

 ### Usage in Angular
-If you are using the `<popover-menu>` in an Angular environment and want to use the `referenceEl` prop rather than the `selector` the referenced element can't be a Tegel component.
+If you are using the `<tds-popover-menu>` in an Angular environment and want to use the `referenceEl` prop rather than the `selector` the referenced element can't be a Tegel component.
 We recommend wrapping the element in a native HTMLElement and using that as the `referenceEl`.
 See example below:

 ```html